GenerGener/HIV-ONT-Datasets/README.md

 ## Method

 One Tg26 mouse was humanely euthenized according to IACUC-approved protocols.
 Genomic DNA from the bone marrow of one Tg26 male mouse was extracted with special consideration for maintaining longer gDNA.
 Longrange PCR was performed to create ~6 kb amplicons.
 DNA was sequence on one MinION (Oxford Nanopore Technologies, Oxford, UK), with SQK-LSK109 accroding to manufacturer's protocol.
 Live basecalling with MinKNOW verion 19.12.5 was done on High-accuracy mode.
 Read filtering was done in Galaxy, specifying reads between 6 and 6.25 kb.
-Read mapping done with minimap2 in Galaxy.
+Read mapping was done with minimap2 in Galaxy.
 Visualized in IGV.
 HIV-1 reference used: HIV-1 vector pNL4-3, complete sequence AF324493.2.
 All analyses as "base 1."
 No human patient data is deposited in this page.

 ## Results